El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 We were fighting a different Clinton battle at the time, weren't we?

-Uh yeah, but one Clinton's the same as all of them.
+Yeah, but one Clinton's the same as all of them.

-There one and the same.
+They're one and the same.

-Um, I never get like people who play golf well.
+It's just like people play golf well.

-I said, Does it ever get boring?
+I said, does it ever get boring?

 You know what?

-After twenty-eight years, they still doubt me.
+After 28 years, they still doubt me.

-Takes a lot of maturity to put up with that.
+It takes a lot of maturity to put up with that.

 And you've done it well.